aasimmd/f2c/README.md

 # FARMER TO CONSUMER
 This is a web application built on MERN stack.
-This web appis excatly the same as any other ecommerce app,
-its for farmers to sell groceried directly to the consumers.
+This web app is an ecommerce app for for farmers to sell groceries directly to the consumers.

 # HOW TO RUN
 * Clone repository and change to root directory of the webapp.